17Arigato-jwd/Authno/README.md

 Every file stays on your device — no accounts, no cloud sync, no online requirements.

-Authno uses a custom file format (`.authbook`) to save writing projects securely and quickly.
+Authno uses a custom file format (`.authbook`) to save writing projects quickly.

 ---